rstdoc/rstdoc/doc/_dcx_api.rst

 Contains the targets for a ``.rst`` or ``.rest`` file.

-:param reststem: .rest file this doc belongs to (without extension)
+:param reststem: rest file this doc belongs to (without extension)
 :param doc: doc belonging to reststem,
     either included or itself (.rest, .rst, .stpl)
 :param tgts: list of Tgt objects yielded by |dcx.RstFile.make_tgts|.